common-voice/cv-dataset/README.md

 # Common Voice Dataset
-This repo contains metadata and versioning details for the Common Voice dataset.
+This repo contains release details and metadata for the Common Voice dataset.
 Please visit https://voice.mozilla.org/datasets to download the full dataset.

 ## About this repo